KIRINA-OP/ASL_Translator/linux/Documentation/core-api/assoc_array.rst

 10. Objects in the array can be looked up by means of their index key.

-11. Objects can be looked up whilst the array is being modified, provided the RCU readlock is being held by the thread doing the look up.
+11. Objects can be looked up while the array is being modified, provided the RCU readlock is being held by the thread doing the look up.

 The implementation uses a tree of 16-pointer nodes internally that are indexed